CliMA/Oceananigans.jl/docs/src/physics/buoyancy_and_equations_of_state.md

 ## Buoyancy tracer

-The simplest buoyancy model uses buoyancy ``b`` itself as a tracer: ``b`` obeys the tracer conservation equation and is used directly in the momentum equations in the momentum equation.
+The simplest buoyancy model uses buoyancy ``b`` itself as a tracer: ``b`` obeys the tracer conservation equation and is used directly the momentum equations.

 ## Seawater buoyancy